Sarkozy breaks silence to urge international action in Syria

 While Foreign Minister Laurent Fabius has had frequent contact with Syrian opposition leaders since June, Hollande has shied away from getting too involved, only meeting Sieda briefly during a Friends of Syria meeting in Paris in early July.

-That month, Sarkozy was quoted by le Parisien daily as criticising Hollande's policy toward Syria, saying: "I was criticised on Libya but at least I acted."
+That month, Sarkozy was quoted by le Parisien daily as criticising Hollande's policy toward Syria, saying: "I was criticized on Libya but at least I acted."

 But in contrast with isolated Libya, Western powers are leery of intervention in Syria due to Assad's alliances with Russia and Iran and Syria's position at the heart of sectarian and ethnic divisions that radiate across the Middle East.